ktaylor63/southeast/site/content/work-with-us/business-opportunities.md

     link: 'https://flic.kr/p/eaHBuK'
     caption: 'Signing a contract.
 Creative Commons by NC-ND 2.0 licensed photo by Jane Truter.'
     alt: 'A close-up photograph of a hand holding a pen over paper'
-updated: 'March 14th, 2017'
+updated: 'March 17th, 2017'
 ---

 Thank you for your interest in doing business with the U.S. Fish and Wildlife Service, Southeast Region.
-We oversee contracting opportunities that provide needed services within the states of Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Puerto Rico and the U.S. Virgin Islands.
+We oversee contracting opportunities that provide needed services within the states of Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, and in Puerto Rico and the U.S. Virgin Islands.

 ## Types of Opportunities